databrary/policies/jobs/functional.md

 ### Responsibilities

 - Build dynamic and modular web application to organize, present, and manipulate research materials.
-- Design, implement, test, and validate data management and web-based tools in Scala and/or Haskell.
+- Design, implement, test, and validate data management and web-based tools in Scala, Haskell, or OCaml.
 - Directly work with researchers (users) to identify and prioritize new features.
 - Learn, understand, and reorganize research data as needed for better integration with the site.

 ### Qualifications

-- Background in CS or other relevant field and functional programming experience (OCaml, Haskell, Scala, etc.)
+- Background in CS or other relevant field and functional programming experience in OCaml, Haskell, or Scala
 - Knowledge of modern web, SQL, and NoSQL technologies
 - Familiarity with standard UNIX development tools such as git
 - Understanding of security and ethical concerns around sensitive data